Skip to search Skip to content

 Chart Header

-The Header Chart displays simple chart data inside an object header.
+The chart header displays simple chart data inside an object header.
 It gives at-a-glance information about the object it is connected to, and it is supported in both compact and regular widths.
-This chart type can be used only in the Object Header.
-Chart header compact width (left) and regular width (right) Usage Do Use the header [...]
+This chart type can be used only in the object header.
+Chart header compact width (left) and regular width (right) Usage Do Use [...]

 Category: UI Components